99robots/wpsite-show-ids/readme.txt

 **WPsite Show ID** plugin is super light-weight and does not need any configuration or separate options page.
 Simply activate the plugin and IDs will be displayed on all admin pages.
 * Light-weight with no options page required
-* Adds a new colum on admin page to display IDs of all posts, pages, categories, and more
+* Adds a new column on admin page to display IDs of all posts, pages, categories, and more
 * Supports custom post types and custom taxonomies

 = Features =